ludwigrubio/covid19-HCSC/README.md

 ---
 #### Joining Datasets

-- I removed PUERTO RICO since is not part of the scope of US states and it's adding noise to the dataset
+- I removed __PUERTO RICO__ since is not part of the scope of US states and it's adding noise to the dataset
-- FIPS need to be on format SS for state and CCC for counties concatenated SSCCC to be able to join
+- FIPS need to be on 5 digits format: I filled with 0's state and county to have XX for state and XXX for county to join with other dataset
 - There are in total 61 counties without population data (46 with Unknown name)
 - There are 15 counties name with Unknown name (Some of them repeated over different states)
 - I used cumsum() function to calculate cumulative deaths/cases per day
 - Documented issues related to columns being convert to object type when NaN values created
 ---
 #### Report result
-- For _15,518_ records I couldn't find a way to join properly with Population Dataset (1.05 % of data)
+- For _15,518_ records couldn't be joinned properly with Population Dataset (1.05 % of the data)
-- There only are 61 different counties with empty population of 3,195 counties
+- There only are 61 different counties with empty population out of 3,195 counties
--  I cleaned format output data types, to be:
+- Due different tranformation on the process, different columns got a not expected data type, I'm standardizing the file ouput with following data type format:

 | Column |      Data type
 |----------|:-------------:|